We’ve curated a list of resources that we think could be helpful during this time

 Exeter Covid-19 Wellbeing Support Fund has been opened to give rapid short-term financial support.
 It is aimed at those in financial hardship as a direct result of the Covid-19 pandemic.
 The scheme is for anyone who is not already catered for through other means.
 Meeting an immediate need, by providing for items or support that there is no current help for.
 The following groups of people have been identified as eligible to apply:

 - Self-employed people who are not able to trade, in the short-term.
-This applies until tax-based grants are paid from June 2020.

 - Self-employed people who started business recently and are not eligible for a grant.